cglamb/Golang/README.md

 ## Random Forest

 Fits a random forest model.
+Benchmarks performance and results against RF models fit in a R and Python environment.

 ## Regression Benchmarking